Remove Fake Warning from Microsoft Edge

 1. Unplug your Ethernet or LAN connector if you are on a wired network.

-2. Turn off your Wi-Fi Modem or Disconnect your if your Wireless access PC is connected to a wireless network.
+2. Turn off your Wi-Fi modem or Disconnect if your PC is connected to a wireless network.

 Image of WiFi Disconnection